microsoft/industry/fsi/solutions/unifiedCustomerProfile/readme.md

 # Unified Customer Profile

-The unified customer profile sceanrio in Microsoft Cloud for Financial Services provides financial institutions with a 360-degree perspective of their customers to enable a more engaged interaction and higher customer satisfaction.
+The unified customer profile scenario in Microsoft Cloud for Financial Services provides financial institutions with a 360-degree perspective of their customers to enable a more engaged interaction and higher customer satisfaction.
 The unified profile dashboard can be used across multiple business lines to provide accurate, consistent and cohesive information that can be used to provide a personalized experience, reveal important opportunities and prevent potential loss or churn.

-Key capabilitie sof the unified customer profile app include:
+Key capabilities of the unified customer profile app include:

 * **Customer Summary**: Provides an holistic overview of the customer including their personal details, demographics. life moments, income, financial holdings, credit & debit cards and preferred channel of communication.
 * **Relationships and Groupings**: The app provides information about groups that the customer is part of.
 Groups can be created and associated based on financial strengths per household or other factors.
 Relationships between contacts can also be captured and created.